sarampcarvalho/sarampcarvalho.github.io/Teaching.md

 - English Applied to Retail Management (Bachelor's Degree in Retail Management.
 ESTGA-UA)
 - Technical Communication (PhD Program in Translation and Terminology.
 DLC-UA/NOVA FCSH)

+#### 2nd semester
+- English Applied to Computer Science (Higher Professional Technical Course in Network and Computer Systems.
+ESTGA-UA)
+- English - Translation Technologies (Bachelor's Degree in Office Management and Business Communication.
+ESTGA-UA)
+- English Applied to Public Management (Bachelor's Degree in Public Management.
+ESTGA-UA)
+- Module: Translation in Digital Executive Assistance (Master in Management Assistance and Communication in Organisations.
+ESTGA-UA)

 ## Advanced Training (coordination and/or participation as trainer)
 - “Terminology and technical communication: an inseparable pair?".
 Seminar held within the scope of the **Technical Communication** course.
 PhD Program in Translation and Terminology.
 DLC-UA/NOVA FCSH.
 26 November 2021 (2h).
 - "Desafios e oportunidades do trabalho terminológico na área da saúde: contributos para a tradução de especialidade".
 Workshop held within the scope of the **English - Advanced Translation Techniques** course.
 Master's in Specialised Translation.
 DLC-UA.
 16 November 2021 (2h).